LuoRenMu/pixivic-hot-requests/README.md

 pivixic images download

-use it you need python3 and requests
+use it you need above python3 and requests

 install cmd input :
     pip install requests